HowieJM/crc-scenic/resources/README_resources.md

 | *(optional)* `encode_…genes_vs_tracks.rankings.feather` | ENCODE TF tracks | ENCODE / pySCENIC |
 | *(optional)* `encode_…track_to_tf…tsv` | ENCODE TF track→TF mapping | ENCODE / pySCENIC |

-> We do **not** redistribute the TAS Seurat object or derived loom.
-This repository begins at the TAS-only loom; however, the scripts to regenerate it from the TAS Seurat object are provided in `scripts/prefiltering/`.
+> Note: we do **not** here redistribute the TAS Seurat object or derived loom, due to size and liscensing.
+This repository begins at the TAS-only loom file, see below.
+However, the scripts to regenerate this loom from the TAS Seurat object are provided in `scripts/prefiltering/`.

 ## Main scRNA CRC-TAS Loom File Provenance:
 - **Raw scRNA-seq**: Joanito et al. (Nat Genet 2022), Synapse **syn26844071** (raw scRNA CRC Seurat)